timmocking/ml4qs-notes/notes/lecture2.md

 ### Local outlier factor

-Local outlier factor compares the local density of a point with the densities of its neighbors.
+Local outlier factor is a distance based outlier detection algorithm and considers the k closest neighbours around a point to determine whether it is an outlier.
+For those points it considers how far they are located from their closest neighbours and compares that to the distance of the current point to its neighbours.
+If the current point is much more distant from its neighbours compared to how distant its neighbours are to their neighbours the point is considered to be an outlier.

 Define a distance *k*<sub>dist</sub> for a point as the largest distance to one of its k closest neighbours.